Sufficient dimension reduction for regression with metric space-valued responses: Metric choice and estimation algorithm

-For response objects that are probability distributions, we propose to use the Wasserstein metric.
-In lay terms, Wasserstein distance measures the minimum amount of work required to transform one distribution into another.
-Let $\zeta$ and $\nu$ be probability measures on $\R^q$ with finite $k$th moment.
-The $k$-Wasserstein distance is defined as
+If $\bOmega_Y$ is a space of probability distributions, we propose to use the Wasserstein metric as used in \cite{petersen2019frechet, dong2022frechet}, and \cite{zhang2023dimension}).
+The Wasserstein metric for probability measures $\zeta$ and $\nu$ on $\R^q$ with finite $k$th moment is given by